bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 A verb synonym of trump.
 > Declarer led a heart and ruffed it.

+> You can give your partner a ruff, but you can't give your partner a trump.

+-- Ted Hwa

 ### Pitch, Toss, Shake, Shed, Throw, etc.
 Failing to follow suit and playing a plain suit.